mirzafahad/mirzafahad.github.io/_posts/2020-06-26-tflite-stm32-part3.md

 ![Build](/img/tflite/build.png){: .center-block :}

 Now plug in the board.
 It should show up as a drive.
-The driver should be automatically installed during IDE setup.
+The driver should be installed during the IDE setup.
 If your ST-Link (on-board) programmer needs an firmware update IDE will prompt for it.
-Just follow their instructions.
+Just follow its instructions.

 ![Drive](/img/tflite/drive.png){: .center-block :}